Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 You can modify the color scheme.
 Learn more

-The space sidebar gives you access to the space overview, pages, blog posts, space settings, and app content.
+The space sidebar gives you access to the space overview, pages, blog posts, space settings, and app content, like Questions and Calendars.

 Switch from one space to another